-Approved by: Full Governing Body Date: July 2022

-Last reviewed on: July 2022

-Next review due by: July 2023
+Approved by:Chair of GovernorsDate: September 2023Last reviewed on:September 2023Next review due by:September 2024

 HEALTH AND SAFETY POLICY

 St Alban & St Stephen Catholic Primary School & Nursery

 PART 1.
 STATEMENT OF INTENT

 The Governing Body of St Alban & St Stephen Catholic Primary School & Nursery will strive to achieve the highest standards of health, safety and welfare consistent with their responsibilities under the Health and Safety at Work etc. Act 1974 and other statutory and common law duties.